Lobuche Peak Climb

 - Great view of the world’s 4 highest peaks.

 - One day peak climbing in the Khumbu Region.

-This amazing trip starts with flying to one of the most dangerous airports, Tenzing-Hillary Airport in Lukla; And then the trip starts with entrance to Nepal’s wondrous Valley, Namche Bazar.
-In the following days, you get to various beautiful places like Tengboche Monastery, Dingboche, Lobuche, EBC, and Kalapatthar.
+This amazing trip starts with flying to one of the most dangerous airports, Tenzing-Hillary Airport in Lukla.
+And then the trip continues with entrance to Nepal’s wondrous Valley, Namche Bazar.
+In the following days, you get to visit various beautiful places like Tengboche Monastery, Dingboche, Lobuche, EBC, and Kalapatthar.
 On your way back, you climb up the Lobuche Peak and get back to Lukla via Pheriche to take off for Kathmandu.
 On the other hand, you can opt for a trek to Gokyo Valley via Chola pass before you get back from your flight to Kathmandu.

 Spring: – March, April, and May is the best season.

 At these two seasons in Nepal, weather conditions are perfect so these two seasons are the best time.

 In the winter season, the weather is clear but it is very cold and you might also face snowfalls.
 If you are able to face cold and snow, then it can be a good time because of less traffic and amazing views of all the snowcapped mountain peaks.

 This itinerary is our tailor-made program for Lobuche Peak Climb.
 Days in the trek are always flexible.
 It can be increased and decreased depending on your holiday length, schedule, and choice.
 If you are thinking about some changes, please email us at firstname.lastname@example.org.

 - Day 01: Arrive Kathmandu and transfer to hotel.